p3uj/Computer-Programming-1-Assignments/README.md

 # Programming-1-Assignments
-It includes all the answers of the assignments in programming 1 subject.
+It includes all the answers to the assignments in programming 1 subject.

   - ## Mid-Term